indexdata/mod-reporting/doc/thoughts-on-metadb-pr-66.md

 * At the end of section 4.2.2, some backquote slippage results in a hunk of text being in code font.

-* Section 4.3 (MARC transform for LDP) makes it clear that MARC transformation for LDP Classic is done by an external program.
+* Section 4.3 (MARC transform for LDP) makes it clear that MARC transformation for LDP Classic is done by an external program, `marct` (formerly known as `ldpmarc`).
 For MetaDB, though, the MARC transformation is integrated.

+* We should link to https://github.com/folio-org/folio-analytics/wiki/Cookbook:-User-Defined-Function